mac-n/paradoxnet/README.md

 1.  **Replacing `ReLU` with a More Transparent Non-linearity:** We replaced `ReLU` with a "Paradox" gate—a dynamic, self-referential mechanism inspired by principles of biological self-prediction.
 A layer's output is modulated by its own prediction error, creating a transparent, information-preserving gate.

 2.  **Using Complex Space for Positional Encoding:** We projected the model's representations into the complex number domain.
-Our hypothesis was that this would be a natural fit for Rotary Positional Embeddings (RoPE) and would allow the network to explicitly learn positional information for text processing.
+Our hypothesis was that this would be a natural fit for Rotary Positional Embeddings (RoPE) and would allow the network to encode positional information for text processing.

 **The experiment worked, but not in the way that we expected.** The model learned to process language with remarkable stability.
-However, when we used its transparency to look inside, we found the mechanism it had discovered was far more elegant and surprising than the one we had set out to build.
+However, when we used its transparency to look inside, we found the mechanism it had discovered was far more elegant and surprising than the one we had expected to build.

 ## Architectural Components